About the Species

 Sei whales become sexually mature at 6 to 12 years of age when they reach about 45 feet in length.
 They generally mate and give birth during the winter in lower latitudes.

 Inadvertent vessel strikes can injure or kill sei whales.
-The projected increase in ship traffic arising from the opening of trans-polar shipping routes (as arctic sea ice melts) will increase the risk of vessel strikes as well as ambient noise and pollution.
+The projected increase in ship traffic arising from the opening of trans-polar shipping routes (as arctic sea ice melts) will likely increase the risk of vessel strikes as well as ambient noise and pollution.

 Underwater noise threatens whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
 Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some whales to strand and ultimately die.